-- 3.1 In certifying that a Funding Proposal meets the requirements of the Act, the Scheme Actuary certifies that, in his opinion, the scheme could reasonably be expected to satisfy the Funding Standard and, where the proposal is submitted on or after 1 January 2016 or the effective date of the next Actuarial Funding Certificate (or such later date specified under section 49(3B) of the Act) is on or after 1 January 2016, the Funding Standard Reserve, at the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act.
-He must state this date. - 3.2 In certifying a Funding Proposal, the Scheme Actuary must include a statement to the effect that it has been prepared on the basis that the legislation governing the Funding Standard will not change in the period between the date of signing the Funding Proposal and the intended effective date of the next Actuarial Funding Certificate and Funding

-Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act.
+- 3.1 In certifying that a Funding Proposal meets the requirements of the Act, the Scheme Actuary certifies that, in their opinion, the scheme could reasonably be expected to satisfy the Funding Standard and the Funding Standard Reserve at the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act.
+That date must be stated. - 3.2 In certifying a Funding Proposal, the Scheme Actuary must include a statement to the effect that it has been prepared on the basis that the legislation governing the Funding Standard will not change in the period between the date of certifying the Funding Proposal and the intended effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act. - 3.3 It would normally be appropriate to undertake a full actuarial valuation in order that the Scheme Actuary can certify the Funding Proposal.
+There may be circumstances where this is not necessary and the Scheme Actuary should exercise judgement on the approach that is necessary in the circumstances.
+The Scheme Actuary should disclose the approach adopted in certifying the Funding Proposal - whether a full valuation was performed and what adjustments were made, if any, to the data to project it to the effective date of the Funding Proposal.

-- 3.3 The Scheme Actuary must set out the key assumptions on which his opinion is based.
+- 3.4 The Scheme Actuary must set out the key assumptions on which their opinion is based.
 This disclosure must contain sufficient detail to allow an informed reader to form a judgement as to the appropriateness of the assumptions employed.
-Without prejudice to the generality of this requirement, the Scheme Actuary must disclose the following: - (a) The assumed rate(s) of investment return used to project the asset value and any adjustment for expenses, having regard to the trustees' expected investment policy over the period of the Funding Proposal; - (b) The assumed rates of salary, state pension and scheme pension increases, if applicable, used to project the benefits; - (c) The assumed rates of mortality and any allowance for future improvements therein, and the discount rate or the annuity rates used to project the value of pension benefits; - (d) The allowance for options, such as commutation, which could have a significant impact on the liabilities; - (e) The assumed rates of change in the membership, including leavers and retirements and any allowance for new entrants. - (f) Where the Scheme Actuary has assumed that bond yields will increase over the period of the Funding Proposal, he should highlight the potential impact if actual experience does not reflect this assumption.
+Without prejudice to the generality of this requirement, the Scheme Actuary must disclose the following: - (a) The assumed rate(s) of investment return used to project the asset value and any adjustment for expenses, having regard to the trustees' expected investment policy over the period of the Funding Proposal; - (b) The assumed rates of salary, state pension and scheme pension increases, if applicable, used to project the benefits; - (c) The assumed rates of mortality and any allowance for future improvements therein, and the discount rate or the annuity rates used to project the value of pension benefits; - (d) The allowance for options, such as commutation, which could have a significant impact on the liabilities; - (e) The assumed rates of change in the membership, including leavers and retirements and any allowance for new entrants. - (f) The assumed change in bond yields, if any, over the period of the Funding Proposal. - (g) The assumed approach in relation to any discretionary practices that may have a significant impact on the liabilities (for example, the granting of discretionary pension increases or the granting of early retirement options requiring the consent of either the trustees or the employer) over the period of the Funding Proposal.
+The Scheme Actuary must confirm what, if any, agreements have been reached with those in whom the power to exercise the relevant discretions are vested. - (h) The assumed characteristics of the assets for the purposes of determining the Funding Standard Reserve at the end of the Funding Proposal.
+In particular: - (i) The percentage of the assets assumed to be Qualifying Assets for the purposes of the Funding Standard Reserve (per section 44(2)(a) of the Act); - (ii) The assumed sensitivity of the assets to movements in interest rates (per section 44(2)(b) of the Act).